Skip to main content

 • Table

-Use case: Presenting detailed data that can be easily scanned and compared row by row, such as average score by question or number of users per a specific user attributes e.g department, country or group.
+Use case: Presenting detailed data that can be easily scanned and compared row by row, such as average score by question or number of users per department.

 • Pivot table

-Use case: Presenting an overview of progress throughout programs or multiple courses across users or groups.
+Use case: When you want to display 2 different dimensions on the x-axis and y-axis respectively.
+E.g. presenting an overview of progress throughout programs or multiple courses across users or groups.

 • Bar chart

-Use case: Comparing quantities across different categories, making it easy to see which categories are larger or smaller such as time spent per group.
+Use case: Comparing quantities across different dimensions, making it easy to see which dimensions are larger or smaller such as time spent per group.

 • Line chart

-Use case: Showing trends and changes over time, providing a clear view of data progression such as time spend learning or active users.
+Use case: Showing trends and changes over time, providing a clear view of data progression such as time spent learning or active users.

 • Simple metric